-Most readers would already be aware that Exxon Mobil's (NYSE:XOM) stock increased significantly by 16% over the past three months.
-As most would know, fundamentals are what usually guide market price movements over the long-term, so we decided to look at the company's key financial indicators today to determine if they have any role to play in the recent price movement.
+Most readers would already be aware that Exxon Mobil's (NYSE:XOM) stock increased significantly by 15% over the past three months.
+We wonder if and what role the company's financials play in that price change as a company's long-term fundamentals usually dictate market outcomes.
 Specifically, we decided to study Exxon Mobil's ROE in this article.

 The formula for return on equity is: